 The image is frozen when Freeze is pressed.
-An icon " | " will display in the lower right corner of the screen.
+An icon " W " will display in the lower right corner of the screen.
 To release the function, press Freeze again.

-- 3. ^ Up, ▼ Down - 4.
-Left, Right
+3. ▲ Up, ▼ Down

+4. Left, Right

-When the on-screen menu is activated, the △Up, ➤ Down, 4 Left and Right ▶ buttons are used as directional arrows to select the desired menu items and to make adjustments.
+When the on-screen menu is activated, the ^ Up, ~ Down, ^ Left and Right > buttons are used as directional arrows to select the desired menu items and to make adjustments.

-- 5. Menu (Refer to "Using the menus" on page 28 for more information.)
-Used to select the desired menu items and to make adjustments.
+Menu (Refer to "Using the menus" on page 32 for more information.)
+Turns on the on-screen display control menu.